 Museums are incredible treasure troves for our imagination and our curiosity.

 I’ll never forget the awe I felt walking into Chicago’s Field Museum as a child and seeing SUE the T-Rex towering above me in the main hall.
 That day, I scurried from room to room with glee, completely absorbed in a feeling of wonder at the science, culture, and history all around me.
 These museums aren’t just important because of the groundbreaking research they are doing, but because of the way they inspire us—yes, even us adults.

-For many of us, natural history museums are the closest we will get to the hands that painted the intricate coffin of an Egyptian mummy, the dinosaurs that once roamed this Earth, the extinct dodo bird, or the cultures of people whose traditions lived long ago or far away.
+For many of us, natural history museums are the closest we will get to the hands that painted the intricate coffin of an Egyptian mummy, the extinct giant sloths, or the cultures of people whose traditions lived long ago or far away.
 And now, we know how close we are to the insights that will lead us into the next century.

 What can you do?